 The Trails at the MSV will be open to the community free of charge, year-round, from dawn until dusk.

 When will The Trails be open each day?

 The trails will be open to the public daily—free of charge—from dawn until dusk.

 More than three miles trails will be built, including nearly two miles of ADA-accessible trails.
 Future plans call for additional turf trails to be installed.

 What is going to happen to the cows?

 There will still be cows at the MSV!
-New farm fencing is going to be added as is a crossing with cow gates on the new main entrance road.
+New farm fencing was added as was a crossing with cow gates on the new main entrance road.
 On occasion, traffic on the main entrance road may be stopped as cows move from one field to another; however, visitors should not expect to encounter free-range cows.

 How much of the MSV landscape is going to open with The Trails?

-90 additional acres of the MSV property will be open to the community when The Trails open.
+90 additional acres of the MSV property will be open to the community when the trails open.
 In its entirety the MSV property is 214 acres.
-The MSV is the largest green space and only remaining working farm in the City of Winchester.
-After the opening of The Trails, 83 acres of the MSV property will still be dedicated to farm use.
+The MSV is the largest green space and only remaining working farm in the city of Winchester.
+After the opening of The Trails at the MSV, 83 acres of the Museum property will still be dedicated to farm use.